soundvibe/m3/docs/content/how_to/cluster_hard_way.md

 <!-- TODO: Connect to glossary terms -->

-This example creates three static IP addresses for three **seed nodes**.
+This example creates three static IP addresses for three **storage nodes**.

-This guide assumes you have host names configured, i.e., running `hostname` on a host in the cluster returns the host ID you will use when creating the M3DB cluster placement.
+This guide assumes you have host names configured, i.e., running `hostname` on a host in the cluster returns the host ID you use when creating the M3DB cluster placement.

 <!-- TODO: Check this and also streamline, still quite horrible to parse -->